fletcherm/gr_dev_day_2011/one/01_slide.md

 !SLIDE bullets
 # easy deploy #
 * rolls your app into a knob
-* to be deployed with the rest of torquebox
+* to be deployed with the rest of Torquebox

 !SLIDE
 # web server #